nanocurrency/nano-docs/docs/integration-guides/build-options.md

 ### Boost

-The build commands below include bootstrapping Boost, but it can be optionally built from the downloaded source instead:
+The node build commands further down include bootstrapping Boost, but [pre-built binaries](https://sourceforge.net/projects/boost/files/boost-binaries/) can be used  for Windows as well, or you can optionally build from the downloaded source instead as follows:

 * Download [Boost 1.70+](http://www.boost.org/users/history/version_1_70_0.html)
 * Extract to \[boost.src\]